pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_access-manager.md

 ## Set token

-Sets or updates the authentication token provided by your server.
+Updates the authentication token provided by the server.

 ### Method(s)